A Killing in a Small Town: Plot

 As the investigation intensifies, Candy confesses to Ed that she murdered Peggy, but in self-defense, and subsequently turns herself into the police.
 Desperate to build a defense and to uncover how Candy was able to calmly resume her daily life after the killing, he has Candy undergo hypnosis.
-During the session, Candy recovers a repressed childhood memory in which she was rushed to the emergency room after an accident, where her mother forced her to be quiet as she was screaming in pain.
+During the session, she recovers a repressed childhood memory in which she was rushed to the emergency room after an accident, where her mother forced her to be quiet as she was screaming in pain.

-As the trial ensues, Ed becomes concerned with Candy’s flat affect and feels that her demeanor will negatively affect the outcome of the case.
+As the trial ensues, Ed becomes concerned with Candy’s flat affect and feels that her lack of emotion will negatively affect the outcome of the case.
 He has Candy testify on the witness stand, and the events of the murder are shown from her point of view:

 Candy arrives at Peggy’s home to ask if Meg can spend the night and go to the movies.
 Peggy agrees, and the two share a pleasant conversation.
 Peggy abruptly asks Candy if she is having an affair with Stan, and Candy reluctantly admits to it but assures her their relationship has been over for a long time.
-Peggy briefly leaves the room and returns with an axe and orders her not to see Stan again.
-As Candy prepares to leave, she goes to the utility room to get Meg’s swimsuit where Peggy ambushes her wish the axe.
-The two engage in a violet struggle.
+Peggy briefly leaves the room and returns with an axe and orders Candy not to see Stan again.
+As Candy prepares to leave, she goes to the utility room to get Meg’s swimsuit, where Peggy ambushes her with the axe.
+The two engage in a violent struggle.
 Candy manages to overpower Peggy and hits her with the axe repeatedly.
 She then showers in the bathroom and leaves.

-After recounting the events, Ed, in an effort to make Candy express emotion, deliberately produces the axe, causing her to cry and scream hysterically.
+After recounting the events, Ed, in an effort to make Candy express emotion, deliberately produces the axe in front of her, causing her to cry and scream hysterically.
 Candy is found not guilty, which outrages several people in the courtroom.
-Despite her acquittal, Candy struggles to move on with her life.
+After her acquittal, Candy struggles to move on with her life.